-Imugene 's shares were split on a 1:7 basis on 11 November 2002.
-So if you had owned 7 shares the day before before the split, the next day you'd have owned 1 share.
+Imugene 's shares were split on a 1:7.5 basis on 12 November 2002.
+So if you had owned 7.5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Imugene shares – just the quantity.
-However, indirectly, the new 600% higher share price could have impacted the market appetite for Imugene shares which in turn could have impacted Imugene 's share price.
+However, indirectly, the new 650% higher share price could have impacted the market appetite for Imugene shares which in turn could have impacted Imugene 's share price.

 Imugene share price volatility

 Over the last 12 months, Imugene 's shares have ranged in value from as little as $0.039 up to $0.2.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Imugene 's is 2.2543.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Imugene 's is 2.543.
 This would suggest that Imugene 's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Imugene Limited, a clinical stage immuno-oncology company, develops a range of immunotherapies to activate the immune system of cancer patients to treat and eradicate tumors in Australia.
 Its lead product is HER-Vaxx, a HER2-positive cancer vaccine that stimulates a polyclonal antibody response against HER2/neu receptors in gastric and breast cancer.
-The company's HER-Vaxx is in Phase 1b/2 study for gastric cancer.
-It also engages in developing PD1-Vaxx, a cancer vaccine that aims to induce the body to produce polyclonal antibodies that block PD-1 signalling; B-Vaxx, a cancer vaccine to treat tumors that over-express the HER2/neu receptor; and CF33, a combination of genomic sequences from various vaccinia virus strains to generate potent virus.
-The company has a research collaboration with Celularity Inc. to develop the combination of Imugene's CD19 oncolytic virus technology and Celularity's CD19 targeting allogeneic chimeric antigen receptor T-cell therapy, CyCART-19 for the treatment of solid tumors.
+The company's HER-Vaxx is in phase 2 study for gastric cancer.
+It also engages in developing PD1-Vaxx, a cancer vaccine that aims to induce the body to produce polyclonal antibodies that block PD-1 signalling and is in phase I trial; and CF33, a combination of genomic sequences from various vaccinia virus strains to generate potent virus.
+The company has a collaboration with Arovella Therapeutics Ltd to test the integration of Arovella's CAR19- iNKT cell therapy with the onCARlytics platform, as well as a research collaboration with RenovoRx, Inc. to deliver oncolytic virus therapy for the treatment of difficult-to-access tumors.
 Imugene Limited was incorporated in 1986 and is based in Sydney, Australia.